-Behaviour and Allied Health Services (BAHS) is a range of supports and services that are different to the medical care provided by doctors and nurses.
+Medical and lifestyle supports are essential to addressing the symptoms of PWS.
+Behaviour and Allied Health Services (BAHS) refers to a range of supports and services that are different to the medical care provided by doctors and nurses.

-Allied health can include psychologists, behaviour support practitioners, speech pathologists, physiotherapists and occupational therapists.
+For people with Prader-Willi Syndrome, our Allied Health Services can involve psychologists, behaviour support practitioners, speech pathologists, physiotherapists and occupational therapists.

 Supports and therapies offered by our BAHS team include: